alejandrorusso/mamearcade/README.md

 ## 3. Showing IP in login screen

-Sometimes it is useful to know the IP of your MAP when entering into `servicemode`.
-So, it is enough to modify [the file `/etc/issue`](https://github.com/alejandrorusso/mamearcade/blob/main/map/etc/issue):
+It is useful to know the IP of your MAP when entering into `servicemode`.
+So, I propose to modify [the file `/etc/issue`](https://github.com/alejandrorusso/mamearcade/blob/main/map/etc/issue):

 ```
 Raspbian GNU/Linux 10 \n \l